-- Fuel transport will comply with the Transportation of Dangerous Goods Act. - Fuel and diesel may be stored on-site in limited quantities for the operation of construction equipment. - All petroleum, oil, and lubricants must be stored in a lockable, ventilated, steel container that is located 120m from any watercourse, waterbody, or wetland. - The storage container will be equip with drip trays to capture any spilled substances. - Spill decks will be used when transferring materials. - Fire extinguishers and spill kits will be kept on-site at all times near the storage lockers and within reasonable distance of the operating construction equipment. - Storage containers will be clearly identified with signage, and smoking will not be permitted within 50m of the storage container.
+- Fuel transport will comply with the Transportation of Dangerous Goods Act. - Fuel and diesel may be stored on-site in limited quantities for the operation of construction equipment. - All petroleum, oil, and lubricants must be stored in a lockable, ventilated, steel container that is located 120m from any watercourse, water body, or wetland.

-• Construction material, excess material, construction debris, and empty containers shall be stored at least 30m from the watercourse and watercourse banks to prevent their entry into the watercourse, and be removed frequently to a proper receiving facility.
+- Spill decks will be used when transferring materials. - Fire extinguishers and spill kits will be kept on-site at all times near the storage lockers and within reasonable distance of the operating construction equipment. - Storage containers will be clearly identified with signage, and smoking will not be permitted within 50m of the storage container. - Construction material, excess material, construction debris, and empty containers shall be stored at least 30m from the watercourse and watercourse banks to prevent their entry into the watercourse, and be removed frequently to a proper receiving facility.